attila-i-szabo/attila-i-szabo.github.io/_posts/2024-04-22-work-with-me.md

 * Motivation to solve challenging problems in condensed-matter physics using computational and analytical tools
 * Excellent communication and teamwork skills
-* Master's degree in condensed-matter physics or a related field (to be completed by 31 August 2024)
+* Master's degree in condensed-matter physics or a related field

 #### Desirable